-At 30 November 2023, the Company had four non-executive Directors.
-Subsequent to the year end, David Priseman was appointed as a Director, and as at the date of this Annual Report, the Company had five non-executive Directors and their biographies are shown in the Your Board section of this Annual Report.
-The names of the Directors who served during the year, together with the fees paid during the year, are shown in the table on page 54.
-The dates of appointment of the Directors in office at 30 November 2023, and as at the date of this Annual Report, and the dates on which they will next be proposed for election/re-election, are as follows:
+At 30 November 2024 and as at the date of this Annual Report, the Company had four non-executive Directors and their biographies are shown in the Your Board section of this Annual Report.
+The names of the Directors who served during the year, together with the fees paid during the year, are shown in the table on page 52.
+The dates of appointment of the Directors in office at 30 November 2024, and the dates on which they will next be proposed for re-election, are as follows: